stephentuso/welcome-android/README.md

 ----

 -	Find an alternative to using `BroadcastReceiver` for completed/failed events, otherwise figure out why using `LocalBroadcastManager` wouldn't work
+-	Make `swipeToDismiss` fade to transparency (showing the activity beneath) rather than white

 License
 =======